Project Insights Report

 Key Insights

-A total of 674 from 381 SMEs registered in courses, including 508 participants in EDI-related webinars, and they rated their experience as positive.
+Just over 690 learners from 385 SMEs registered in courses, including 508 participants in EDI-related webinars.

-The project provided valuable feedback for the feasibility of a user-friendly, shared LMS platform and additional features and functionality needed.
+The project provided valuable feedback for the feasibility of a user-friendly, shared learning management system platform and the additional features and functionality needed.

 The Issue

 Access to talent is a critical competitive issue.
-SMEs face challenges in hiring, retaining and training talent, and often lack the human resources expertise needed to support recruitment, train existing employees and create more formalized processes (OCC et al., 2020).
-A recent study shows that 75% of the firms surveyed indicated a need to invest in training and retraining their workforce (Saba & Cukier, 2022).
-However, less than half are actually doing it, often citing lack of time and resources as the main reasons, among others (Saba, Blanchette, & Kronfli, 2021).
+SMEs face challenges in hiring, retaining and training talent, and often lack HR resources needed to support recruitment, train existing employees and create more formalized processes.
+A study shows that 75% of the firms surveyed indicated a need to invest in training and retraining their workforce.
+However, less than half are actually doing it.
+They often cite lack of time and resources as the main reasons, among others.
 They also often hope to recruit employees with the required skills as opposed to investing in training.

-SMEs also often present more barriers to women and diverse employees due to heavy dependence on informal recruitment processes, which tend to disadvantage candidates from equity-deserving groups (DasGupta et al., 2020; Ng & Gagnon, 2020).
-At the same time, SMEs are aware of the need to expand their talent pools and to upskill and re-skill in order to thrive (BDC, 2021).
+SMEs also often present more barriers to women and diverse employees due to heavy dependence on informal recruitment processes, which tend to disadvantage candidates from equity-deserving groups.
+At the same time, SMEs are aware of the need to expand their talent pools and to upskill and re-skill in order to thrive.

-The ecosystem is fragmented, and SMEs find it difficult to navigate and to find information and support for upskilling and re-skilling.
+The ecosystem is fragmented, and SMEs find it difficult to find information and support for upskilling and re-skilling.
 They do not have the time, resources, infrastructure or government programs available to large corporations.
 They want guidance.

 What We Investigated

-Program design included skills selection, content sourcing and creation, and iterative testing phases to collect quantitative and qualitative feedback throughout program delivery (including the creation of the OCC Skills Bridge LMS platform).
-Research design sought to answer the following questions:
+Program design included skills selection, content sourcing and creation, and iterative testing phases to collect quantitative and qualitative feedback throughout program delivery (including the creation of the OCC Skills Bridge learning management system platform).
+Research design sought to answer the following:

-- What are the skills gaps and shortages for SMEs?
+- What skills gaps and shortages do SMEs commonly face?

 - Is there a specific need for more EDI skills in SMEs in order to foster more inclusive and diverse workplaces?

-- Is high-quality, curated, asynchronous content an effective solution to the needs for training, upskilling and re-skilling in SMEs?
+- Is high quality, curated, asynchronous content an effective solution to SMEs’ needs for training, upskilling and re-skilling?
 How does engaging in this type of content address the skills gap within SMEs?

-Executed over a series of five iterative feedback phases, the OCC Skills Bridge project ensured that the evaluation and content included in training was anchored in data, research and trends on skills and the identified skills needs of SMEs.
-The research design enabled voices of SMEs, the target end users, to be integrated into platform and content development.
+Built over a series of five iterative feedback phases, the Skills Bridge project ensured that the evaluation and content included in training were anchored in data, research and trends on skills and the identified skills needs of SMEs.
+The research design enabled SMEs, the target end users, to help with platform and content development.

-Phases centred around engaging over 600 learners across nearly 400 different SMEs by leveraging the Ontario Chamber of Commerce’s membership and through strategic partnerships with chambers and boards of trade from across Canada (e.g., Alberta, the Atlantic provinces, Quebec).
+The project engaged over 600 learners across nearly 400 different SMEs by leveraging the OCC’s membership and through strategic partnerships with chambers and boards of trade from across Canada (e.g., Alberta, the Atlantic provinces, Quebec).
 Participating SMEs signed their employees up for training opportunities and provided feedback through pre-training and post-training surveys and roundtables.
-Their feedback informed the curation and creation of e-learning courses from various learning management systems in 13 skill areas (adaptability, collaboration, communication, creativity & innovation, digital, entrepreneurship, EDI, management & supervisory skills, mental health, numeracy, problem solving, reading, and writing).
-These skill areas align with Employment and Social Development Canada’s Skills for Success and are grounded in evidence-based research and market scans conducted in collaboration with the Diversity Institute.
+Their feedback informed the curation and creation of e-learning courses from various learning management systems in 13 skill areas (adaptability; collaboration; communication; creativity and innovation; digital; entrepreneurship; EDI; management and supervision; mental health; numeracy; problem solving; reading; and writing).
+These skill areas align with Employment and Social Development Canada’s Skills for Success and are grounded in evidence-based research and market scans conducted in collaboration with the Diversity Institute at Toronto Metropolitan University.

 Key dates for the testing phases:

 Feedback included quantitative surveys and qualitative roundtables to assess participant experience and solicit feedback to improve the overall experience.
-Five roundtables were conducted before the first testing phase to assess what SMEs were looking for in an LMS, what skills they were looking for, what challenges they were facing, and their interest in EDI.
-Between one and three roundtables were also conducted after each testing phase to assess participants’ satisfaction with the course content and platform experience, as well as to collect feedback on what they would like to see on the platform and what would improve user experience.
-In total, 11 roundtables were conducted.
+Project coordinators conducted five roundtables before the first testing phase to assess what SMEs were looking for in a learning management system, what skills they were looking for, what challenges they were facing, and their interest in EDI.
+Coordinators also conducted between one and three roundtables after each testing phase to assess participants’ satisfaction with the course content and platform experience, as well as to collect feedback on what the participants would like to see on the platform and what would improve user experience.
+In total, coordinators conducted 11 roundtables.

-In addition to the roundtables, chambers, SMEs and employee participants were required to complete surveys.
-Registration surveys were completed by chambers and SMEs to collect demographic and organization information; participants also completed a registration survey, which included demographic information and a pre-training skills assessment.
+In addition to the roundtables, project coordinators asked chambers, SMEs and employee participants to complete surveys.
+Registration surveys collected demographic and organizational information from the chambers and SMEs, and demographic and pre-training skills assessment information from participants.
 Post-training surveys were completed by participants only in order to assess their skills post-training.
-To assess course content and usefulness, as well as participants’ overall experience with the courses, participants were also asked to complete a post-course survey after the completion of each course.
+Participants were also asked to complete a post-course survey after completing each course taken to assess course content and usefulness, as well as overall experience with the courses.

-Both the roundtables and surveys provided key insights into who the SMEs and participants are and what they need, which directly informed the development of both subsequent phases and the creation of custom content and a customized LMS platform.
-This project reinforces that continuous evaluation, data collection and monitoring lead to plans for multiple outputs with recommendations on best practices.
-The aim is to keep this iterative approach alive and foster a spirit of continuous learning to ensure that the LMS keeps improving and remains current and innovative, and relevant for SMEs.
+Both the roundtables and surveys provided key insights into who the SMEs and participants are and what they need, which directly informed the development of both subsequent phases and the creation of custom content and a customized learning management system platform.
+This project reinforces that continuous evaluation, data collection and monitoring can help inform best practices and effective outcomes.
+The aim is to keep this iterative approach alive and foster a spirit of continuous learning to ensure that the learning management system keeps improving and remains current and innovative, and relevant for SMEs.

-This approach was chosen because it facilitated direct consultation with impacted stakeholders for the continued identification of existing needs and gaps.
-It also involved the stakeholders in creating and testing a proposed solution—the OCC Skills Bridge LMS—to address them.
-The rigorous evaluation framework enabled FSC and our partners to draw significant insights and implications that inform improvements to the LMS, next steps and future research.
-It also supported the overarching goals of developing a solution to support SMEs and their employees in essential skills training, which includes improved understanding of EDI and EDI practices within the organizations.
-As SMEs are short on time, the research design and program execution sought to ensure that the technology and tools leveraged would help and not hinder participating organizations.
-The OCC Skills Bridge platform’s value proposition lies in the fact that asynchronous learning can be taken when convenient for the business, employees and their schedules while meeting the needs of businesses and various learning preferences.
+Project coordinators chose this approach because it would involve impacted stakeholders in identifying their own needs and gaps and in creating and testing a proposed solution.
+This approach resulted in the creation of the OCC Skills Bridge learning management system tool.
+The rigorous evaluation framework enabled significant insights and implications that inform improvements to the learning management system, next steps and future research.
+It also supported the overarching goal of developing a solution to support SMEs and their employees in essential skills training, which includes improved understanding of EDI and EDI practices within the organizations.
+As SMEs are short on time, coordinators designed the research and program execution to ensure that the technology and tools would help and not hinder participating organizations.
+The Skills Bridge platform’s value proposition lies in the fact that asynchronous learning can happen when it’s convenient for the businesses and their employees while meeting the needs of businesses and various learning preferences.

 What We’re Learning

-Through this project and the hundreds of SMEs and participants engaged, it was clear that an evidence-based training model that is cost-effective and scalable is a much-needed resource for SMEs.
+This project demonstrated that SMEs need an evidence-based training model that is cost-effective and scalable.
 Through the iterative testing phases, critical feedback was gathered that facilitated a better understanding of the types of content that resonate with SMEs and their employees, and highlighted specific concerns from equity-deserving groups.
 For instance, content that is interactive and segmented into digestible pieces is preferred to very long, lecture-like courses.
-SMEs and their employees want training that is engaging, flexible and immediately applicable to their work, and that they will be able to fit in their already busy schedules.
+SMEs and their employees want training that is engaging, flexible and immediately applicable to their work, and that they will be able to fit into their already busy schedules.

 Feedback also highlighted a gap in the market regarding online, asynchronous training.
-There is much room for improvement, and this project contributes to filling this gap, as it led to the creation of the 18 custom-designed courses currently available to SMEs on the OCC Skills Bridge online platform, powered by Magnet.
+This project contributes to filling this gap, as it led to the creation of the 18 custom designed courses currently available to SMEs on the Skills Bridge online platform, which is powered by Magnet.

-It was also identified that demand for French training content is strong, but there is limited French language training content available that is original, locally created and not just simply translated from English, with a voiceover.
-Francophone participants do not want (often poorly) dubbed content and/or content created in France with terminology that does not apply in their day-to-day experience.
+The feedback also identified that demand for French training content is strong, but there is limited French language training content available that is original, locally created and not simply translated from English with a voiceover.
+Francophone participants do not want (often poorly) dubbed content and/or content created in France with terminology that does not apply to their day-to-day experiences.

 Participants living with disabilities need content that is truly accessible, and racialized participants want to see more representation within the courses.